symvaro/release-notes/README.md

 This automatically creates `.md` files for every language used in your application.
 The default directory is `resources/views/release/`.

-Retrieving all relaese notes, sorted by date created, for current set language
+Retrieving all release notes, sorted by date created, for current set language

 ```
 \ReleaseNotes::notesForCurrentLocale();